 What we need from you:

-- An architecture diagram detailing how your application is composed.
+- While not necessary, a basic architecture diagram for your application helps expedite our review process.
 This includes any services that you operate that interact with Slack, including servers, databases, and third-party integrations that are required for your offering to function.

 - Security Review Contact